sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 ```

-*depends*, *breaks* fields are defined to be in the following format:
+*depends*, *conflicts* fields are defined to be in the following format:

 ```
 <package-name>[>|>=|==|<|<=|^|!|!=]<version>,[>|>=|==|<|<=|^|!|!=]<version>,...